 Members of Tropical Express Couriers Ltd. are required to agree to and abide by the following terms and conditions:

-Tropical Express will receive and sign for any packages that are delivered to our Miami, Florida office via: United States Postal Service, FedEx, UPS, DHL, or any other courier service, In Person/Hand Delivery.
-Examples of such packages may include online, phone purchases or items ordered via catalog.
+Our business is a freight forwarding business where we ship packages from Miami to Trinidad.
+Tropical Express will receive and sign for any packages that are delivered to our Miami, Florida office via: United States Postal Service, FedEx, UPS, DHL, or any other carrier service, In Person/Hand Delivery.
+Examples of such packages may include and are not limited to online, phone purchases, items ordered via catalog or business suppliers.
 We cannot ship what we don’t receive and are not liable for as such.
-Our service is to ship goods that we have in fact received to Trinidad.
 To find out that we have truly received your package you must obtain a valid Proof of Delivery (P.O.D.) with the recipient’s valid signature.
-Packages that are dropped off at our Miami warehouse must obtain a warehouse receipt.

 Shipping costs are calculated on Actual Weight of the package and are rounded up to the nearest pound.

 Packages MUST have the correct account numbers on them or else they may go into the unknown’s section in Miami.

 Upon agreeing to our terms and conditions you also give consent to a physical search of all your shipments.

 By agreeing upon these terms and conditions you also confirm that you authorize Tropical Express Couriers Ltd and subsequently their authorized broker, to handle and clear all goods/cargo/consignments on your behalf imported through Trinidad and Tobago.